-As one of 1,500 affiliates of Habitat for Humanity International, Schenectady Habitat is a nonprofit organization that works throughout Schenectady County to bring generous donors and hardworking volunteers together with qualified, working families.
+As an affiliate of Habitat for Humanity International, Schenectady Habitat is a nonprofit organization that works throughout Schenectady County to bring generous donors and hardworking volunteers together with qualified, working-class families.
 The result is dramatic, positive differences in the lives of family members and in neighborhoods.

 We construct quality houses that are sold to home buyer families through no-profit loans.
-Home buyers complete 300 sweat-equity hours and other requirements, pay for their homes and all upkeep, and maintain current payments on their properties.
+Home buyers complete sweat equity hours and other requirements, pay for their homes, pay taxes and all upkeep, and maintain current payments on their properties.

 Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.